zengbing15/lumos_doc/docs/introduction/lumoscomponents.md

 id: lumoscomponents
 title: Lumos Components
 ---
-Lumos provides a set of fully comprehensive features and utilities with the components as shown in the figure of the architecture.
-The fundamental components, such as the **Lumos indexer**, **common scripts** and the **RPC** components enable a DApp to query cells, assemble transactions and communicate with the CKB network.
+Lumos provides a set of fully comprehensive features and utilities with the Lumos components (packages)<!--as shown in the figure of the architecture-->.
+Some components, such as the **Lumos indexer** that supports a DApp to query cells, the **common scripts** component that enables the DApp to assemble transactions, and the **RPC** component that is responsible for the communication with the CKB network, form the fundamentals of Lumos.

-The **HD cache manager** and the **HD wallet manager** components provide the functions that consolidate the strength of the Lumos framework.
+The **HD cache manager** and the **HD wallet manager** provide the functions that consolidate the strength of the Lumos framework.

-Lumos components (packages) can be classified into several groups according to their features.
+These components can be utilized in combination for a DApp logic during the development, and according to their functions, they can be classified into several groups.

-## Helper and Config
+## Helpers

+The **Base** component, the **Helpers** component and the **Config Manager** component serve as helpers that facilitate the other components functions.

 - **Base**: The base component (`@ckb-lumos/base`) includes the core definitions and stateless functions that can be used in the other components.
 The `@ckb-lumos/base` package can be used as a standalone library.